AdamLombard/js-stack-from-scratch/tutorial/03-express-nodemon-pm2.md

 - Create an empty `src/client/` folder.

+- Create an empty `src/server/` folder.

 - Create an empty `src/shared/` folder.

-This folder is where we put *isomorphic / universal* JavaScript code – files that are used by both the client and the server.
+The `src/shared/` folder is where we put *isomorphic / universal* JavaScript code – files that are used by both the client and the server.
 A great use case of shared code is *routes*, as you will see later in this tutorial when we'll make an asynchronous call.
 Here we simply have some configuration constants as an example for now.

 - Create a `src/shared/config.js` file, containing: